battlecode/battlecode21/engine/README.md

 $ pip install --user -e .
 ```

-(Note for mac people: you may need to replace `pip` with `pip3`.
-Also, the `-e` flag allows you to change the source code and have the changes be automatically reflected.)
+(Note for mac people: you may need to replace `pip` with `pip3`.)

+The `-e` flag allows you to change the source code and have the changes be automatically reflected without needing to reinstall.

 Test it out by trying: